epam/miew/CONTRIBUTING.md

 > Please **do not report sensitive / security issues** via public channels, try to contact
 > maintainers privately first (e.g. at [miew@epam.com]).

 We use [GitHub Issues] to keep track of tasks, enhancements, and bugs.
-For your convenience there is [an issue template] available.
+For your convenience, there is [an issue template] available.

 It is always good to know the version of the project where the issue appears.
 You may learn the